leahvelleman/jekyll-lilypond/README.md

 To generate both kinds of source code, it uses Liquid templates.
 Liquid is the native templating language of Jekyll.
 Just as Jekyll users can write their own templates to create new page layouts, users of this plugin can write their own templates to add simple features and customizations.

-In Lilypond source, using a template avoids the need to repeat boilerplate.
+As well as allowing customization, using a template to generate Lilypond source avoids the need to repeat boilerplate.
 For instance, the default Lilypond template begins like this:
 ```
 \version "2.20.0"
 \paper {